CHEPSTOW WEATHER STATION

 Click on the pictures above to visit "Stay in Wales" or "Chepstow Racecourse" web sites.
 (New windows.)

-Prior to May 2011, weather information here at the GW7ERI station QTH near Chepstow was supplied to a dedicated pc by a Huger (Oregon Scientific) home weather station.
+From 2001 weather data monitored at my amateur radio station in Tutshill near Chepstow was supplied to a dedicated pc by a Huger (Oregon Scientific) home weather station.
 A photo of the main console and sensors is accessible from the link below.
 An anemometer to measure wind speed and direction was mounted outside on the main station radio mast.
 Temperature, humidity, and barometric pressure data were produced by a combined outdoor sensor.
 A rainfall gauge completed the sensing equipment.

-Data collected by the outdoor sensors was fed via cables to the console.
-This is in turn connected to the computer's com port via a standard nine pin serial lead and USB adapter.
-Buttons on the console allow various data to be displayed in the panel.
+Information collected by the outdoor sensors was fed via cables to the main console.
+This in turn connected to the computer's com port via a standard nine pin serial lead and USB adapter.
+Buttons on the console allowed various data to be displayed in the panel.
 In the picture linked above, barometric pressure information is shown, along with the present weather forecast, as determined by the station itself.
-Forecast data is not particularly accurate, and is really only an indication of a change in conditions.
+Forecast data produced by home weather stations is not particularly accurate, and is really only an indication of a change in conditions.

-Connecting the weather station to a computer allows logging of weather data over time, and also the uploading of current information onto the internet, using FreeWx software developed by Andy Kerr.
-Information relating to the system requirements and use of FreeWx software can be found at:
+Connecting the weather station to a computer allowed logging of weather data over time, and also the uploading of current information onto the internet, using at that time 'FreeWx' software developed by Andy Kerr.

-In addition to data being sent to this web site, FreeWx software also had the ability to interface with UIView, an APRS (see Amateur Radio section) program written by the late Roger Barker G4IDE.
-FreeWx generates a file containing data received from the weather station, in a format common to APRS, which is then picked up by UIView.
-This file was broadcast by UIView over the APRS network, and could be received, decoded and relayed, by any other APRS equipped station within radio range of my transmitter.
-Through the use of Amateur Radio / internet gateway stations, this data was then re-broadcast onto internet APRS sites.
-The weather conditions here could then be viewed on various APRS web sites around the world.
+In addition to data being sent to this web site, FreeWx software also had the ability to interface with UIView, an APRS (see APRSISCE below) program written by the late Roger Barker G4IDE.
+FreeWx generated a file containing data received from the weather station in a format common to APRS, which was then picked up by UIView.
+This file was broadcast over the APRS radio network, and could be received, decoded and relayed, by any other APRS equipped station within radio range of my transmitter.
+Through the use of Amateur Radio / internet gateway stations, this data was also re-broadcast onto internet APRS sites.
+The weather conditions here could be viewed on various APRS enabled web sites around the world.